 A Local Recovery Group will be established to manage the recovery effort.
 It will be made up of selected members of the LDMG plus agreed representatives from State and Federal agencies (as required).
-State Agencies will likely be those represented at the Bundaberg Disaster District.
 The specialised work of each of these agencies will align to the four pillars of recovery: economic, human-social, infrastructure and the environment.
 The role and functions of the Local Recovery Group is detailed in Sub Plan 9 - Recovery.